 The Denon PerL Pro True Wireless are better than the Bowers & Wilkins Pi7 S2 True Wireless.
 Both are premium earbuds designed for sound quality, but the Denon can stream higher-resolution audio with the aptX Lossless codec.
 They give you more options for customizing the sound profile, including a personalized EQ feature and a graphic EQ.
 Otherwise, they have a longer battery life and support multi-device pairing.
 However, the Bowers & Wilkins' case acts as a wireless transmitter, granting them extra versatility since they can receive audio from Xbox and PlayStation consoles.
 Their noise isolation is also much better.

 The Apple AirPods Pro (2nd generation) Truly Wireless are a bit better than the Denon PerL Pro True Wireless.
 The Apple headphones have better noise isolation and a sturdier, sleeker design.
 They have more robust virtual surround sound features, including personalized head tracking.
 There are benefits for Apple users, like quick pairing and multi-device pairing with iOS.
 However, you may still prefer the Denon, depending on what you're looking for.
-All their features, like multi-device pairing, are available on Android and iOS devices.
+All their features, like multi-device pairing, are available on both Android and iOS devices.
 They also support the aptX Lossless codec, which allows you to stream higher-resolution audio.
 They're more customizable since you can use the app to create a personalized EQ, adjust it with a graphic EQ, and remap all the controls.

 They have a very comfortable fit for most.
 It's helpful that they come with a variety of tip options: there are four sets of differently-sized silicone tips, a pair of foam tips (medium size), and two sets of stability fins to help you get a more secure fit.
 However, while they have a sleek design, the circular outer surface has a pretty big diameter, so if you have smaller ears, you might find it presses against your outer ear.
 It can be tough to get a good fit, especially with the foam tips, but they don't cause much fatigue or pain once you do.
 While they're chunky, they feel more comfortable than the Sennheiser MOMENTUM True Wireless 4, which also use stabilizers and are rather large.